-- The lifetime of a password: Password Policies provide the same policy features eDirectory has offered in the past, so you can specify how often a password must be changed, and whether it can be reused. - What a password contains: You can require a combination of letters, numbers, upper- or lowercase letters, and special characters.
+- The lifetime of a password: Password policies provide the same policy features eDirectory has offered in the past, so you can specify how often a password must be changed, and whether it can be reused. - What a password contains: You can require a combination of letters, numbers, uppercase or lowercase letters, and special characters.
 You can exclude passwords that you don't feel are secure, such as your company name.

 To use Advanced Password Rules in a password policy, you must enable Universal Password.
-If you don't enable Universal Password for a policy, the password restrictions set for $NDS^{\mathbb{R}}$ Password are enforced instead.
+If you don't enable Universal Password for a policy, the password restrictions set for the NDS[®] password are enforced instead.